EC528-Fall-2025/CloudNeuro-Tekton/README.md

 2. Interoperability Deliverable (Final Output): a translation tool that converts Tekton pipelines into multiple workflow specifications, imrpoving reproducibility and multi-institution collaboration.

-We emphasized two guiding principles to address the broader challenges indentified in clinical adoption:
+We emphasized two guiding principles to address the broader challenges identified in clinical adoption:
 * **Scalability and Infrastructure Interoperability** – Cloud computing provides elastic, pay-as-you-go compute capacity that is especially valuable for institutions without dedicated HPC infrastructure, lowering the barrier for smaller or resource-limited hospitals to run advanced neuroimaging pipelines.
 At the same time, institutions with existing HPC systems may see less value in cloud elasticity.
 For these cases, interoperability becomes crucial.
 Translating Tekton pipelines into formats such as SLURM or Argo, ensures that pipelines can run across diverse infrastructures and integrate with existing systems.
 This principle increases usability for our customer segment.
 * **Transparency and Trust** – Existing proprietary platforms impose steep licensing fees for products that often remain opaque and require further customization.
 By building on open-source software and cloud-native standards such as Tekton, we enable transparency, interoperability, and community-driven trust, ensuring the software can be inspected, extended, and widely adopted.

-NOTE TO SELF: THIS CAN BE ADDED IN A FUTURE WORKS SECTION
+TODO TO SELF: THIS CAN BE ADDED IN A FUTURE WORKS SECTION
 * Usability and Clinical Accessibility  – Automation in the cloud is only the first step.
 For clinicians to truly benefit, tools must be intuitive, low-friction, and aligned with existing workflows.
 Future work may focus on building a user-facing platform for triggering pipeline execution, monitoring progress, and visualizing outputs.
 This layer transforms containerized pipelines into a usable clinical tool, addressing the steep learning curves and workflow disruptions that currently prevent adoption.

 ### 2. Users/Personas Of The Project